🇵🇱

 Search HappyCow before you arrive

-Warsaw, Kraków, Wrocław, and Gdańsk all have strong HappyCow listings.
-Filter specifically for "vegan" rather than "vegetarian-friendly" — the latter in Poland often indicates a kitchen that can accommodate requests, not a menu built with vegans in mind.
-For smaller cities and towns, identify your nearest supermarket before arrival rather than relying on restaurant options that may not exist.
-The further from a university city, the less reliable restaurant-based options become.
+Warsaw, Krakow, Wroclaw, and Gdansk all have strong HappyCow listings.
+Filter for "vegan" rather than "vegetarian-friendly": the latter in Poland often indicates a kitchen that can accommodate requests, not a menu built with vegans in mind.
+For smaller cities and towns, identify the nearest supermarket before arrival rather than relying on restaurant options that may not exist.
+The further from a university city, the less reliable restaurant options become.

 Know Before You Go